DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 In order to make something to happen, hopefully what is writen in our code, we need to tell the CPU where to get the data and how to process it.
 This is done using Instructions, which are a representation of a real physical process, you can think of them as the last frontier between firmware and hardware.
-They are an array of bits composed of an identifier/operation code (OP) and some arguments that can be data or memory locations.
+They are an array of bits called operation code (OP code) composed of an identifier and some arguments that can be data or memory locations.

 Instructions can be strored in the same memory as the data and the program (Von-Neumann Arquitecture), or in their independent memory (Harvard Arquitecture).